CHARM-ED Projects

 The CHARM-ED Call offers funding to support the development, enhancement, or redesign of higher education and lifelong learning activities across the CHARM-EU Alliance.

-More than 50 academics and professionals from over 40 disciplines will collaborate across nine universities, advancing CHARM-EU’s shared mission to reimagine higher education.
 The selected projects exemplify CHARM-EU’s commitment to educational innovation and collaboration.
 They were chosen for their clear alignment with CHARM-EU’s educational vision and potential to create meaningful impact at both institutional and alliance levels.
-Read more about the selected projects below, and keep an eye on our events page for updates.
-The funding for this call was provided through the CHARM8 project.

 Dr Artemis Anest, Assistant professor of Botany, University of Montpellier